kuzzleio/documentation/src/sdk-reference/java/1/getting-started/index.md

 and add it to your classpath.

 <div class="alert alert-info">
-Following examples are made to be execute without any IDE.
+The following examples are made to be executed without any IDE.
-If you're using Eclipse, IntelliJ or another Java IDE.
-You'll need to add the SDK as a project dependency in your classpath as you would make as usual.
+If you're using Eclipse, IntelliJ or another Java IDE, you need to add the SDK as a project dependency in your classpath.
 </div>

 ## First connection